Basit-Dev/JobMate/README.md

 ## What This Project Is

-This application lets property managers:
+This application lets property managers and engineers:
 - **Book maintenance jobs** such as boiler servicing, repairs, and inspections
 - **View and manage job history** with status updates and filtering
 - **Add new properties and tenants** to assign jobs more efficiently